Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

     ship inside the trench.
 You could also dig a trench around the ship to allow more space for maneuvering.

-**Shipbuilding**
+<b>Shipbuilding</b>

 |                                                                                          |                                                                                          |                                                                                          |                                                                                          |
 | ---------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------- |
 | <img src="assets/images/ship1.png"> | <img src="assets/images/ship2.png"> | <img src="assets/images/ship3.png"> | <img src="assets/images/ship4.png"> |
 | **1**                                                                         | **2**                                                                         | **3**                                                                         | **4**                                                                         |

-**You can fix the walls and frames and the mast in place with the wrench to avoid pushing them on accident, but it is not necessary.**
+<b>You can fix the walls and frames and the mast in place with the wrench
+to avoid pushing them on accident, but it is not necessary.</b>

 1. Build a wood ship frame with wood logs.
 The frame on the picture is 5x3 tiles.